bocadilloproject/bocadillo/docs/guides/http/responses.md

 [static]: ./static-files.md

-This can be done with `res.file()`, a performant helper that reads and sends the file _asynchronously_ in small chunks.
+This can be done with `res.file()`, a performant helper that will read and send a file _asynchronously_ in small chunks.

 As an example, let's create a sample CSV file containing random data: